Water Restoring — Water Damage Restoration

 • EPA-registered antimicrobials — Applied to affected surfaces to prevent microbial growth during drying and neutralize any organisms in contaminated water situations.

-Get this equipment dispatched to your Plummer property — call now.
+Get this equipment dispatched to your Plummer property.
+Call us now.

 We work with major insurance carriers in Idaho, including State Farm, Allstate, and Liberty Mutual, to ensure seamless claims processing and coverage for sewage cleanup in Plummer.